Leahnaya/UBFunkeysServer/README.md

 ```
 Lauthai started this server while working in tandem with Lako, who was developing in their own code.
 Both servers have many of the same features available, but there are a few that haven't been ported over to this server (Lucky, Sprocket, Snipe and Dyer's games), and will need to be ported at some point by someone.

+Lako's Repo is here: <To be put here once his repo is public>
 ```

 ## Project Features